MSM: Is it Important For My Pet?

 Another complementary supplement with anti-inflammatory properties is omega 3.
 It also helps promote healthy growth of skin, fur, and muscles.
 These additional supplements may or may not be necessary.
 Check with your vet to be sure.

-Always talk to your veterinarian if your pet develops any type of unusual symptoms or behavior while taking an MSM supplement.
+Always talk to your veterinarian if your pet develops any type of unusual symptoms or behaviour while taking an MSM supplement.

 Have a pet health question?
 Ask us in the comments below!
 We’re here to help.